AlexanderKYoung/JavaChess/JavaChess/README.txt

     from CS180 class (my first time learning code), and, therefore, I have only built this program using what I learned from that class.

-    Things are likely not efficient.
-Things are likely completely wrong.
-    I built this as a learning experience to teach myself the basics of Java and to have something fun I can play around with.